agebasic

 Variables

-- A variable name can contain only letters and numbers
+• Allowed Characters: A variable name can contain only letters (A-Z, a-z), numbers (0-9), and the underscore character (_).

-- A variable name must start with a letter.
+• Starting Character: A variable name must start with a letter.
+You can’t start a variable name with a number or an underscore.

-_) - Can’t be a reserved word (a name of a function or command).
-You can’t name a variable with the same name as a function or command, example musicPath is an invalid name because the MUSICPATH function exists.
+• No Reserved Words: You can’t name a variable with the same name as a function or command that already exists in the programming language.
+These are called “reserved words.”
+For example, in AGEBasic, musicPath would be an invalid variable name because the MUSICPATH function already exists.

 Examples: